brisklabs/ResearchKit/README.md

 # ResearchKit Bookmarks
-Open source internal and extended research, We use in our internal and commercial projects.
+Open-source internal and extended research, which we use in our internal and commercial projects.

 **Focus in**
 - Data Structures and Algorithms
-- Machine Learning, Deep Learning and AI
+- Machine Learning, Deep Learning, and AI
+- Hosting Service
+- SaaS/PaaS
+- Tools

 # Algorithms
 ## Butterworth Band Pass